Hear from the professionals, where they started, from dreams in high school to their careers that have put them on the world stage.

 |2:40-2:45pm||Closing comments and Thank you|

-All payments tickets must be finalised by Friday 10 May.
+For teachers and schools who have already registered for Vivid School 2019, payments must be finalised by Friday 10 May.
 Once payment is received, we unfortunately cannot offer refunds for cancellations.

 If you have any further questions regarding Vivid School you can contact us here.